intellectual-property-office/Assets/README.md

 ## How can it be used

-It has been built as an addon for the existing <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a> package.
+UK IPO assets have been built as an addon for the existing <a href="https://github.com/alphagov/govuk_elements">GOV.UK Elements</a> package.

 When compiled with GOV.UK Elements, it will produce CSS stylesheets ready for use on IPO projects.